lune-climate/lune-shipping-csv-tool/README.md

 ## How to install

-This utility is a NodeJS application and you should be able to run it on variety of OSes.
+This utility is a NodeJS application and you should be able to run it on variety of OSes (more details on this below).

 To install this utility and start using it, first perform the following steps:

 ### Installing from NPM (AKA "I just want to use the application")

+This is supported on Unix-like (Linux, BSD, macOS etc.) and Windows.

 1. Install Node if you don't have it already: https://nodejs.org/en/
 2. Install lune-shipping-csv-tool globally via running command `npm install -g lune-shipping-csv-tool` in a command-line interpreter